Whatever your current employment situation, you could be launching a brand-new career by Autumn 2017.

-You’ll start on your three-week pre-course work – if accepted on the course, you’ll come in and meet your fellow students and get cracking with the first phase of training at home.
+You’ll start on your three-week pre-course work ASAP – if accepted on the course you’ll get cracking with the first phase of training at home.

 Start your on-site training at CodeClan – during your 16-weeks you’ll immerse yourself in the technologies and approaches used by digital businesses.

-You might want to read what 800 hours of coding does to your mind, body and soul or watch or video overview of the course:
+You might want to read what 800 hours of coding does to your mind, body and soul or watch our video overview of the course:

 5. Graduation time!